News

 The one hundred and twelfth Glasgow Music Festival will run from 6th to 16th March 2024.

-We are delighted to be able to offer a full range of events and look forward to continuing to build on last year’s very successful Festival welcoming even more choirs, bands, orchestras and dance teams in addition to the many soloists and smaller ensembles.
-We plan to hold many of the events for large groups in the Main Auditorium at The Glasgow Royal Concert Hall.
+We are delighted to be able to offer a full range of events and look forward to welcoming numerous choirs, orchestras and dance teams in addition to the many soloists and smaller ensembles.
+Many of the events for larger groups will be held in the Main Auditorium at The Glasgow Royal Concert Hall, with 1,500 performers on Tuesday 12th alone!

 If you’ve any questions or need further information, please contact us.